freedomofpress/securedrop/README.md

 * `Viewing Station`'s SSL certificate authority secret key

 Each journalist will also need to come up with a password for login to the `Document Server`.

+After installing and configuring Ubuntu Server on `Source Server`, `Document Server`, and `Monitor Server`, and download, verifying, and burning Tails to a Live DVD, follow the [SecureDrop Installation Guide](https://github.com/freedomofpress/securedrop/blob/master/docs/install.md).